On the clustering properties of produced particles in high-energy $pp$ collisions: Introduction

-Recently, the region of dominance of the hard-scattering process has been found to extend to the production of hadrons in the even lower $p_T$ region of a few tenths of a GeV/c \cite{Won12,Won13,Won15web,Won15}.
-An indirect piece of evidence comes from the observation on the transverse momentum spectra of produced hadrons: For the production of particles with $p_T$ within the range from a few tenths of a GeV to a few hundred GeV in high-energy $pp$ and $p\bar p$ collisions at $\sqrt{s}$= 0.9 to 7 TeV, the hadron transverse spectra, whose magnitude spans over 14 decades of magnitude, can be described by a simple Tsallis inverse-power-law type distribution with only three degrees of freedom \cite{Won12,Won13,Won15web,Won15}.
+Recently, the region of dominance of the hard-scattering process has been found to extend to the production of hadrons even to the lower $p_T$ region of a few tenths of a GeV/c \cite{Won12,Won13,Won15web,Won15}.
+An indirect piece of evidence comes from the observation on the transverse momentum spectra of produced hadrons: For the production of particles with $p_T$ within the range from a few tenths of a GeV to a few hundred GeV in high-energy $pp$ and $p\bar p$ collisions at $\sqrt{s}$= 0.9 to 7 TeV, the hadron transverse spectra, whose magnitude spans over 14 decades of magnitude, can be described by a simple Tsallis inverse-power-law type distribution with only 3 degrees of freedom \cite{Won12,Won13,Won15web,Won15}.
 The simplicity of the power-law type transverse spectra suggests that only a single mechanism, the hard-scattering process, dominates over the extended $p_T$ domain.
-An additional piece of direct evidence comes from the jet-like structure in the two-hadron angular $(\Delta \eta, \Delta\phi)$ correlation data in a minimum-$p_T$-bias measurement of the STAR Collaboration in $pp$ collisions at $\sqrt{s}=200$ GeV \cite{star05,STAR06twopar,Por05,Tra11}.
-The two-particle angular correlations of these low-$p_T$ particles exhibit the signature of parton-parton scattering.
-Furthermore, the momentum distributions of hadrons associated with a hadron trigger of a few GeV/c in $pp$ collisions at $\sqrt{s}=200$ GeV exhibit a jet-like cluster structure within a cone, as observed by the STAR Collaboration \cite{STAR2p05,STAR2p06,STAR2p07,STAR2p07a,STAR2p07b,Won07,Won08,Won09} and the PHENIX Collaboration \cite{PHENtwopar,Won09}.
+An additional piece of direct evidence comes from the jetlike structure in the two-hadron angular $(\Delta \eta, \Delta\phi)$ correlation data in a minimum-$p_T$-bias measurement of the STAR Collaboration in $pp$ collisions at $\sqrt{s}=200$ GeV \cite{star05,STAR06twopar,Por05,Tra11}.
+The momentum distributions of hadrons associated with a hadron trigger of a few GeV/c in $pp$ collisions at the same energy exhibit a jetlike cluster structure within a cone in a similar manner, as observed by the STAR Collaboration \cite{STAR2p05,STAR2p06,STAR2p07,STAR2p07a,STAR2p07b,Won07,Won08,Won09} and the PHENIX Collaboration \cite{PHENtwopar,Won09}.

-The extension of the dominance of the hard-scattering model to the low-$p_T$ domain of a few tenths of GeV/c raises serious questions on the large and divergent pQCD corrections at low $p_T$ and the competition from the non-perturbative flux tube fragmentation process associated with low-$p_T$ phenomena.
+The extension of the dominance of the hard-scattering model to the low-$p_T$ domain of a few tenths of GeV/c raises serious questions on the large and divergent perturbative quantum chromodynamics corrections at low $p_T$ and the competition from nonperturbative flux tube fragmentation process associated with low-$p_T$ phenomena.
 We need additional theoretical and experimental comparisons of the hard-scattering model to construct the proper phenomenological description in the low-$p_T$ region.